vgno/roc-web/README.md

 _For a complete list look at the `package.json` in the root of this project._

 ## Extend
 To create an roc extension on top of __roc-web__ one needs to extend the API.

-_More to be added here…_
+More information will be added here but for now one can look at the ESDocs.